Panos1221/AegisIncidentManagement/README.md

 - Record incident leaders, casualties, fire details, and property damage when relevant.
 - Assign vehicles and personnel; follow a simple timeline (notified → on scene → finished).
 - Use the CAD view to focus on active incidents and receive real time alerts about new incidents the moment the dispatcher creates an incident.
 - Browse dashboards aligned to your agency (Fire Service, Coast Guard, Police, EKAB).
 Each agency has unique features.
-For example the Coast Guard has also a maritime map with live ship traffic (VesselFinder embeded map since API costs for live trafficing are high)
+For example the Coast Guard has also a maritime map with live ship traffic (VesselFinder embeded map since API costs for live trafficing are high).
+Police can create Patrol Zones and assign vehicles there.

 ## How it works (in practice)
 - Incidents: list, filter, sort; open one to see details and history.